blocksds/sdk/docs/content/usage/faq.md

 launch the Homebrew Menu, then launch your homebrew program with it.
 NDS Homebrew Menu will make sure that the loaded ROM receives the information it needs.

+### Is libnds an outdated library?

+Short answer: No. BlocksDS considers libnds a core library of the SDK, and it receives regular updates and support.

+Long answer: The version of libnds included in BlocksDS has received support since the first release of BlocksDS in 2023.
+Most of the problems it had before the creation of BlocksDS have been resolved or mitigated.
+Some bugs that were over ten years old have been fixed.
+Others may remain, but the library is actively being maintained as part of the BlocksDS SDK.
+Even if the function names are the same, there have been a lot of internal changes to add new features and fix bugs.
+Many parts of the code have been documented properly (MPU setup, reset to loader protocol...).
+So no, libnds can't be considered an outdated library.

+The reality is that libnds is a library with 20 years of history.
+It started its life as ndslib in 2005, it was renamed to libnds, and it has had contributions by dozens of people since then.
+There hasn't a big push to uniformize coding style or naming conventions for most of its life.
+BlocksDS has uniformized the coding style, but things like function names aren't easily changed (any change has the potential to break someone's code).
+This may make it feel a bit weird or outdated, but it's rare to find projects that are this old and don't have similar issues.

+Another way to see it is that libnds has 20 years of people using it, reporting bugs and adding features.
+This is very valuable, and it's a bad idea to drop it in favour of a new library just because the names of some functions don't follow the same convention as the names of a different function.
+You would have the same problem if you decide to use any two libraries you find online (for example, SDL and libcurl).

+BlocksDS is developed with the idea that it's important to not break the projects of people already using it, so the old names need to remain available.
+Maintaining two sets of functions to do the same thing takes a lot of work, and it isn't a very productive way to use the limited time that the developers of BlocksDS have.
+Incremental changes that makes the library better is great because they help every current and future user of the library.

 ## Feature support

 ### How well is Wi-Fi supported?